viluong/solid-fastapp/README.md

             new_user: UserEntity = await self.repository.create(new_user)
             return new_user
   ```
 - Interface Segregation: Clients shouldn't depend on interfaces they don't use.
 So, creating smaller interfaces for different operations.
 For example, a UserRepository interface that has methods for user operations, separate from other entities.
+The number of separations from other entities depends on scope of the project, which is large or small.
 - Dependency Inversion: Depend on abstractions, not concretions.
 Using dependency injection in FastAPI with Depends() is good here.
 The routes depend on abstract services, which are implemented by concrete classes that depend on abstract repositories.
     ```
     # app/api/v1/endpoints/users.py